 - In our monthly e-newsletters and our our webstie, we provide you with instructions and resources for all the different actions you can take.
 Actions include everything from writing a letter to inviting your member of Congress to your facility.

-- Once a month, we hold teleconference calls with Ambassadors throughout the country.
+- Every quarter we hold teleconference calls with Ambassadors throughout the country.
 These calls will focus on a variety of topics that will help you as advocates including:

 Policy Updates- calls with DPC staff or guests to discuss any policy changes in the renal community.

 Leadership Training- covering strategies to become leaders in your facilities and communities.

 Coordination between Ambassadors- every call provides and opportunity for you to learn and connect with fellow dialysis patients across the country.
 Some Ambassadors have been on dialysis for over 30 years and have many tips and experiences to share.

 - After the quarter is over, you will report on your actions.